Lucy Russell, Countess of Bedford: Patronage

+By 1618, the Countess of Bedford had become interested in collecting early Tudor art.
+She believed that portraits by Hans Holbein the Younger could be found in obscure country houses.
+She wrote to her friend in Suffolk, Lady Jane Cornwallis (wife of the artist Nathaniel Bacon), hoping that her father-in-law, Nicholas Bacon of Redgrave might have such pictures.
+She would pay handsomely, and offered to have faithful copies made as substitutes for the originals.
+Thomas Howard, 14th Earl of Arundel was a competitor for old paintings.
+At this time, the artists Nicholas Hilliard, Daniël Mijtens and Rowland Lockey made copies or replicas of old portraits.
+Bedford was patron of Mijtens.

 Career

 As one of the most influential women at James's court, she was also involved in a range of political issues; in the later part of the reign she was among the most prominent supporters of Elizabeth of Bohemia, who had been brought up in her father's household at Coombe Abbey.

 Bedford took part in the Masque of Blackness on 6 January 1605 as "Aglaia" one of the three graces.
 The masque marked the creation of Prince Charles as Duke of York.
 Bedford probably arranged the marriage of her cousin Mary Sutton Dudley to the Scottish Earl of Home.
 Their wedding in July 1605 was held at Bedford House in the Strand, and was part of a move to Anglicize the Scottish aristocracy.

 She was apparently absent from the queen's company for a part of 1605 and 1606, around the time Anne of Denmark had her last daughter Sophia, and had perhaps been sent away in disfavour.
 When Anne of Denmark asked her to come back, and Bedford danced for her, according to Dudley Carleton the queen laughed and said, "her brother of Denmark was as handsome a man as the duke of Holstein".
 The remark may mean that Bedford had been involved with the Duke of Holstein, the queen's younger brother who had recently been in England.

+In 1611, she was involved in a scheme to bring a French woman, Madame Furatta, to London to set up the manufacture of silver and gold thread for embroidery.
+Five men established a business and obtained a royal patent, which drew opposition from the Goldsmith's Company.

 Her husband, the Earl of Bedford fell from his horse in July 1613 and was seriously injured.
 The Countess gave up a plan to travel to Spa, Belgium for her health.
 John Chamberlain wrote that she came back to the royal court, but affected by grief she used less cosmetics than the other women at court, "Marry, she is somewhat reformed in her attire, and forebears painting, which they say makes her somewhat strange among so many vizards, which together with their frizzled powdered hair makes them look all alike, so you can scant know one from another at first view."